JKzz/ProgrammingGettingStarted/README.md

 ## ProgrammingGettingStarted
-	This git just for Python learning.
+	This git just for Program learning.
 	Over.